Have you ever asked yourself this common question? If so, you are not alone, as many people get these two confused.

 Have you found yourself thinking “What exactly is the difference between prebiotics and probiotics”?
 Let’s put that question to rest once and for all and keep it super simple to understand!

 What is a Prebiotic?

-Simply defined, a prebiotic is a plant-based food with insoluble fiber components that promotes the growth of beneficial bacteria in your gut.
+Simply defined, a prebiotic is a plant-based food with insoluble fiber components that promotes the growth of beneficial bacteria in your gut (1).

 Benefits of Prebiotics

 One of the main benefits of prebiotics is that they stimulate the growth of probiotics in the colon after fermentation.
-The insoluble-fiber components of prebiotics are not broken-down during digestion; therefore, they ferment in the colon, creating a breeding ground for the “good” bacteria that is present.
+The insoluble-fiber components of prebiotics are not broken-down during digestion; therefore, they ferment in the colon, creating a breeding ground for the “good” bacteria that is present (1).

 Short chain fatty acids (SCFA) are produced in the gut from the fermentation of prebiotics by gut bacteria.
-Why should you care?
-SCFA’s serve as an energy source, inhibit growth of pathogens, reduce the risk of colon cancer, promote bowel motility, and have anti-inflammatory properties.
+Why is this important?
+SCFA’s serve as an energy source, inhibit growth of pathogens, reduce the risk of colon cancer, promote bowel motility, and have anti-inflammatory properties (5).
 Yes please!

 Sources of Prebiotics